Intermodalics/tango_ros/README.md

 sdk.dir=/opt/android-sdk-linux
 ```

-Plug a Tango-enable Android device to your desktop and press the green arrow in Android Studio.
+Plug your device to your desktop and press the green arrow in Android Studio.
 It will build and install the app on the device.